-Living with a spouse that abuses alcohol can be very stressful and emotionally draining.
-If you have tried to confront your spouse about their drinking, only to find that it leads to a fight or seems to make the situation worse, you are not alone.
+Living with a spouse that has a drinking problem can be very stressful and emotionally draining.
+If you have tried to confront your spouse about their drinking problem, only to find that it leads to a fight or seems to make the situation worse, you are not alone.

 Talking to a loved one about addiction is awkward and requires a delicate balance of compassion and strength.
 If you believe your spouse may need professional help to stop drinking, you may be wondering how to best approach them about a recovery program.

 While you can’t force someone to seek help, there are ways in which you can best support them in their decision and avoid making them feel attacked.

 Here Are 5 Tips for Talking to Your Spouse About Their Drinking Problem

 There is never a perfect time to have the awkward conversation of confronting someone with their addiction, but there are inappropriate times.

 Do not try to talk to your partner about their problem when they are drunk.
 This is when they are most likely to respond combatively, and it is unlikely you will be able to effectively make your point.

 You also run the risk that they won’t remember the confrontation the next day.
 Choose a time of a relative calm in your household, possibly during a quiet morning.